AJMCoder/kinnect_api/README.md

 Push this update to GitHub, and the project should now be deployed and live on Heroku.

 ## Credits
-### Content

-- I took inspiration from many guides on Youtube for the star rating system and how best to implement it.
-[This](https://www.youtube.com/watch?v=9sSBMF8K7sY) was the one i used most to base my model around loosely.

 ### Media